 After years of back-burnered thinking around a simple trick-taking game with an extra layer of building/destroying smeared on top of it, King of Danger has very quickly emerged and already gone through a handful of rounds of updates and improvements.
 It’s themed as part of the Castle Danger universe … wizards and cannons and walls … yeah.

-I’m updating the rules at a rather quick pace … the latest can be found here: King of Danger Rules (with Print and Play cards) (62) (updated to v6.0 on 1-Feb-2014)
+I’m updating the rules at a rather quick pace … the latest can be found here: King of Danger Rules (with Print and Play cards) (64 downloads) (updated to v6.0 on 1-Feb-2014)

 I’ve completed the board and token design, and I’ve been finalizing the rulebook and have ordered updated sample prints of the components.
 I’m targeting early February at this point.

-If you want to check out the way the rules will look, click here: Castle Danger, 10th Anniversary Edition, Rule Booklet Draft (154)
+If you want to check out the way the rules will look, click here: Castle Danger, 10th Anniversary Edition, Rule Booklet Draft (156 downloads)

 The larger-scale strategy game that I seem to have been working on for years and years, Magistrate, continues to turn and change.